This page provides information about networking with Dataproc Metastore.

 /17 and two unused address blocks of

 Connections to a Dataproc Metastore service using a private IP address use RFC 1918 address ranges.
-If RFC 1918 address blocks aren't found, then Dataproc Metastore will find suitable non-RFC 1918 address blocks instead.
+If RFC 1918 address blocks aren't found, then Dataproc Metastore finds suitable non-RFC 1918 address blocks instead.
 Note that the allocation of non-RFC 1918 blocks doesn't take into account whether or not those addresses are in use in your VPC network or on-premises.

-Traffic over VPC network peering is provided with a certain level of encryption.
+Traffic over VPC Network Peering is provided with a certain level of encryption.
 For more information, see Google Cloud's virtual network encryption and authentication.

 Creating one VPC network for each service with a private IP address provides better network isolation than putting all services in the "default" VPC network.